defi-wonderland/prophet-core/docs/src/content/extensions/bond_escalation_accounting.md

 ## 4. Gotchas

-- Token Approval: Before depositing ERC20 tokens (other than ETH), users must first approve the extension to transfer the tokens on their behalf.
+- Before depositing ERC20 tokens, users must first approve the extension to transfer the tokens on their behalf.